iip-ecosphere/platform/platform/support/support.aas/README.md

-# AAS abstraction Component in the Support Layer of the IIP-Ecosphere platform
+# Basic support and AAS abstraction Component in the Support Layer of the IIP-Ecosphere platform

+## Asset Administration Shell (AAS)

 Asset Administration Shell (AAS) abstraction to ease use of AAS in IIP-Ecosphere and to make the integration of AAS implementations more flexible/stable.
 For now, we not aim to be complete here rather than useful for the the